Tag: parenting struggles

 5 Ways To Play Away Parenting Struggles

 Giggles and laughter are stress dissolvers, making play a great way to tackle many everyday parenting challenges.
-In her book Listen: Five Tools To Meet Your Everyday Parenting Challenges, Patty Wipfler lists Playlistening as one
+In our book Listen: Five Tools To Meet Your Everyday Parenting Challenges, Hand in Hand Founder, Patty Wipfler lists Playlistening as one of five essential parenting Tools for calm, connected parenting.
+When parents use the Playlistening Tool, they

 Special Time, Building Connection in Minutes